 In 2012 the District contracted with Sunrise Engineering, Inc. to design a treatment plant modification to replace

 the aging treatment plant and to allow additional capacity for the current District commitments.

 A $5.5 million dollar loan was acquired from the Water Infrastructure Finance Authority to pay for engineering

 and construction costs.
 Additional land must be acquired to comply with the setback requirements established

 by the Arizona Department of Environmental Quality.
-This project is anticipated to be complete in 2014.
+This project was completed in December of 2015.

 The sewer system consists of approximately 27 miles of sewer lines with 5 lift stations.